tsugicontrib/tsugi-php-slack/README.md

         "exercises", "../tsugi-php-slack");

-If you checked the tool out into the `mod` folder with Tsugi - you may not need to change this configuration value as `mod` is already searched to find tools.
+If you checked the tool out into the `mod` folder with Tsugi - you may not need to change this configuration value as `mod` and its chid folders are already searched to find tools.

 Running The Application
 -----------------------